zirpo/mermaid-gantt-generator/README.md

 ## Features

-*   Parses CSV files containing project tasks with start/end dates, completion status, and work streams.
+*   Parses CSV files containing project tasks with start/end dates (accepts `YYYY-MM-DD` and `dd.mm.yyyy`), completion status, and work streams.
 *   Calculates task durations and determines status (`done`, `active`).
 *   Supports explicit milestones defined in the CSV.
 *   Supports grouped milestones triggered when all constituent tasks (sharing the same `MilestoneGroup` identifier) are 100% complete.
 *   Generates Mermaid Gantt chart syntax, organizing work packages into sections based on `WorkStream`.
 *   Uses Mermaid's default status colors (active, done, default) for WorkPackage bars.
+*   Formats the Gantt chart date axis as `dd.mm` for better readability.
 *   Uses the Mermaid CLI (`mmdc`) to convert the generated syntax into PNG or SVG images.
 *   Derives the chart title from the input CSV filename.
+*   Automatically adds a timestamp (`_YYYYMMDD_HHMMSS`) to output filenames (both `.mmd` and image) to prevent overwriting.
+*   Provides both a Command-Line Interface (CLI) and a Graphical User Interface (GUI) for generating charts.

 ## Prerequisites